Hint

 ")" })

-// After the insert executes, use MySQL last_insert_id() to fetch the generated id
+// After the INSERT executes, use MySQL last_insert_id() to retrieve the auto-increment ID and write it back to the id property

 @SelectKeySql(value = "select last_insert_id()", keyProperty = "id", order = Order.After)